isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``reservation-del`` can be used to delete a reservation from the host
-database.
+database and/or JSON configuration.
 This command supports two types of parameters:
 (``subnet-id``, ``address``) or (``subnet-id``, ``identifier-type``, ``identifier``).
 The
 first type of query is used when the address (either IPv4 or IPv6) is
 known, but the details of the reservation are not.
 One common use for